Diet and health: Patterns matter most

-It's nearly impossible for a person to have made it into the 21st century without understanding that you are what you eat.
+It's nearly impossible for a man to have made it into the 21st century without understanding that you are what you eat.
 But understanding is one thing, making changes quite another.
 Often the barrier to change is a preoccupation with individual choices: Can I have eggs for breakfast?
 Is oatmeal better than raisin bran?
 If I order fish, can I get fries?